“When I gain these ruby slippers, my power will be the greatest in Oz!”

 Color associations are powerful tools for graphic designers.
 Whether you work primarily in the digital space, in print or both, it’s vital to understand how the human mind responds to color.
 Red in particular is a color that requires careful application and precise usage; otherwise, it can overwhelm your audience.

 There is no greater authority on the subject than Pantone, of course, so we delved into one of our favorite books.
 The following excerpt was first published in Color: Messages and Meanings by Leatrice Eiseman, executive director of the Pantone Color Institute.
 Based on extensive research and filled with pages of luscious-to-subtle hues, photographs, and illustrations, this book is an inspiring resource for designers.
-Check out the excerpt below, and if you like what you see, you can find Color: Messages and Meanings in MyDesignShop.

 Color Associations: The Meaning of Red